stepcode/stepcode.github.io/BRL-CAD_patches.md

 <http://brlcad.svn.sourceforge.net/viewvc/brlcad?view=revision&revision=52540>
 r52540] have been considered.
 Earlier BRL-CAD revisions had already been merged; any later revisions have yet to be examined.

-Ignore the number in italics - it is a git revision id from an svn import operation.
-It is present here to ease patch creation, and does not refer to the GitHub repo.

 Compiler warnings, Coverity
 ---------------------------